CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Progress Guarantees

 \paragraph{The \texttt{suspend()} Operation.} The \texttt{suspend()} operation obtains the id of the working cell by incrementing \texttt{suspendIdx}.
-It then finds the required segment in a bounded number of steps, and either puts a new \texttt{Request} future to the cell if it is empty, or returns the value stored in the cell, failing if the cell is already broken by a concurrent \texttt{resume()}.
-In either case, it completes within a finite number of its own steps, and is therefore wait-free.
+It then finds the required segment in a bounded number of steps and either installs the currently running thread to the cell or returns the value already stored in it, failing if the cell is already broken by a concurrent \texttt{resume()}.
+In either case, it completes within a finite number of its own steps, and is, therefore, \emph{wait-free}.

 \paragraph{The \texttt{resume(..)} Operation.} The behaviour of \texttt{resume(..)} depends on the cancellation mode.
 If no cancellation happened during the execution, \texttt{resume(..)} obtains an id of the working cell by incrementing \texttt{resumeIdx}, finds the required segment in a bounded number of steps, and either places the element in the cell (optionally waiting in a bounded loop in the synchronous resumption mode) or resumes the stored waiter.
 In either case, \texttt{resume(..)} is wait-free.